Saudi arabia Country Commercial Guide

 Opportunities

 GAMI is focusing its localization efforts on land-based systems as they are generally easier to produce and can be sped up/slowed down in accordance with cash flow.
 Air and air defense will remain a GAMI priority with especially strong demand for aircraft parts.
-According to the Ministry of Finance’s 2022 budget, key projects include construction of facilities at the King Salman Airbase, the relocation and establishment of the King Faisal Air Academy and the modernization of the Ministry of the National Guard.
-According to U.S. credit ratings company Fitch Solutions, moving forward in 2022, there will be strong Saudi demand across all segments of the industry including for ground and air equipment, naval and air defense capabilities, cybersecurity, C4ISR equipment, UAV capability, aircraft engines, MRO capabilities, rotorcraft capabilities, and structural component manufacturing.
+According to the Ministry of Finance’s 2025 budget, key projects include the development of Prince Sultan Cardiac Center, construction of facilities at the King Salman Airbase, the relocation and establishment of the King Faisal Air Academy and the modernization of the Ministry of the National Guard.
+According to Arab News, the authority’s ambition to localize more than 50 percent of Saudi Arabia’s defense expenditure has led to a supply chain localization program identifying more than 70 investment opportunities in the defense sector.
+According to U.S. credit ratings company Fitch Solutions, moving forward in 2025, there will be strong Saudi demand across all segments of the industry to support with the Kingdom’s goals for localization, including for ground and air equipment, naval and air defense capabilities, cybersecurity, C4ISR equipment, UAV capability and Counter-UAS, aircraft engines, tactical communications systems, MRO capabilities, rotorcraft capabilities, military fixed-wing aircraft, and structural component manufacturing.

 Resources